How To Grow Your Professional Network

-It is a show open to the general public organized for all those ‘foodies’ out there.
-If you a food blogger, that’s a good place to get some inspiration and meet like-minded people.
-Also, it could give you a chance to promote your blog to a wider audience.
+It is a show open to the general public organised for all those ‘foodies’ out there.
+If you a food blogger, that’s an excellent place to get some inspiration and meet like-minded people.
+Also, it could give you a chance to promote your blog to a broader audience.

 5. 100% Design Show

-It is one of the most important design shows for up and coming design talents.
-If you want to see what is currently trending in commercial design and meet some young and bright talents to network with, that’s a perfect place for you.
+It is one of the most essential design shows for up and coming design talents.
+If you want to see what is currently trending in commercial design and meet some young and bright skills to network with, that’s a perfect place for you.

 1. Check out discussion forums – they are great for networking online and to get a sense of what people in a specific field are interested in and what’s worth exploring.
 Think networking plus feedback.